 Final presentations of the TOD reports were delivered to CTA and Regional Transportation Authority (RTA) officials and community leaders from Wilmette and Englewood.
 The course, Topics in Urban Planning and Policy: Transit Oriented Development Studio, was offered by the UIC College of Urban Planning and Public Affairs and managed by the Urban Transportation Center.

-Download the complete 2016 UIC TOD Studio report.
+Contact us to request a copy of the TOD plan.
 Here are brief summaries of each plan: